 Take significant issues off-line if they are likely to cause a meeting overrun.
 Don't make everyone sit through lengthy technical discussions that don't involve them.
 Set up a working group to focus on the issues and report to the team at a future meeting.

 Avoid delving into the detail of the work.
-With software development projects, it's not necessary for the project manager to get involved at the code level, leave this to the developers.
+The project manager doesn't need to get involved at the code level with software development projects.
+Leave this to the developers.
 You've selected the right team for the job.
-Let them get on with what they are best at, while you concentrate on steering the project to a successful conclusion.
+Let them get on with what they are best at while concentrating on steering the project to a successful conclusion.

-Many project managers make the mistake of getting involved in 'doing the work'.
+Managing projects is a full-time job.
+Some project managers make the mistake of getting involved in 'doing the work'.
 Avoid this at all costs.
-Managing projects is a full-time job and taking your eye off the ball (even for a short period) can lead to problems.
+Managing projects is a full-time job, and taking your eye off the ball can lead to problems even for a short period.
 It may be tempting to carry out a few tasks when a deadline is looming, but leave this to others while you get on with managing the project.

-Email fixation is a modern-day problem that can distract you from doing the tasks you need to, or plan to.
-Creating a daily to-do list keeps you focused on achieving your objectives.
-Scratching tasks from your list can create a real sense of achievement and drives further activity.
+Email fixation is a modern-day problem that can distract you from doing important tasks.
+Creating a daily task list keeps you focused on achieving your objectives.
+Scratching tasks from your list can create a real sense of achievement and drive further activity.

 See this article as an infographic